hrittich/allium/doc/index.md

     $ git clone https://github.com/hrittich/allium.git
     $ docker pull ghcr.io/hrittich/allium-full

-If you get a permission denied error, you might have to prepend `sudo` to the Docker command.
+If you get a permission-denied error, you might have to prepend `sudo` to the Docker command.

 Running